ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 In both cases, if a server issues cookies on successful completion of challenges, then the client can use this cookie to bypass future challenges for the lifetime of the cookie.
-The downside of this approach is that this provides the server with the ability to link all of the client's interactions that it witnesses.
-In these situations, the client's online privacy is dramatically reduced.
+The downside of this approach is that it provides the server with the ability to link all of the client's interactions that it witnesses.
+In these situations, the client's effective privacy is dramatically reduced.

 The Privacy Pass protocol was initially introduced as a mechanism for authorizing clients that had already been authorized in the past,